Diffusion-Augmented Markov Decision Processes for Maximum Entropy Reinforcement Learning: Method

 \section{Method}

-When applying diffusion policies in RL, optimizing the right-hand side of Eq.~\ref{eq:rl_DPI} is intractable as the marginal $q_\theta(a_t \mid s_t)$ cannot be easily evaluated when the policy is parameterized by a diffusion model.
+When using diffusion policies in RL, optimizing the right-hand side of Eq.~\ref{eq:rl_DPI} is intractable as the marginal $q_\theta(a_t \mid s_t)$ cannot be easily evaluated.
 Therefore, similarly to Sec.~\ref{sec:diff_samplers}, we apply the data-processing inequality once again to Eq.~\ref{eq:rl_DPI} by including the joint probability of the whole reverse and forward diffusion processes over \(a_t^{0:K}\).
-This yields {\eqsizesmall
+This yields {

-} where \(q_\theta(a^{0:K}_t\mid s_t)\) and \(\pi(a^{0:K}_t\mid s_t)\) denote the joint distributions {\eqsizesmall
+} where \(q_\theta(a^{0:K}_t| s_t)\) and \(\pi_\theta(a^{0:K}_t| s_t)\) denote the joint distributions {

 }